Blockchain-Mexico/Maya-Specs/specs.md

 - [7] Gossip
 - [8] Hybrids
 - [9] Constant-Size Commitments to Polynomials ?
 Possible to Connect the hybrid in a intersenting way or a math moon missing piece?
+-[10] a direct and undirect shoot- meaning in the service.

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 <!-- /TOC -->